vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 ^^^^^^^^^^^^

 - **Home**: Reset view perspective to original values of focus and camera distance.
-- **Add camera position**: Adds the current camera position to the list of positions with a name given by the user.i
+- **Add camera position**: Adds the current camera position to the list of positions with a name given by the user.

 .. _figAB: